Skip to content

 Thanos Reading Order

-Marvel Comics supervillain Thanos made his first appearance in The Invincible Iron Man #55 (February 1973) and was created by writer-artist Jim Starlin who was then inspired by Jack Kirby’s work on DC’s New Gods.
-He was Marvel’s response to Darkseid (following the direction given by Roy Thomas), but he and Drax the Destroyer were inspired by Starlin’s psych classes in college.
+The Marvel Comics supervillain Thanos first appeared in The Invincible Iron Man #55 in February 1973.
+He was created by writer and artist Jim Starlin, who was inspired by Jack Kirby’s work on DC’s New Gods.
+He was Marvel’s response to Darkseid, following instructions from Roy Thomas, but Starlin also drew inspiration from his college psychology classes when creating Thanos and Drax the Destroyer.

-Thanos is from Titan, Saturn’s moon, and is the son of Eternals A’lars and Sui-San.
-After falling in love with the physical embodiment of Mistress Death, Thanos finally became the nihilist murderous monster the universe would fear.
-He killed millions on Titan, but it was just the beginning.
-To do more, he started seeking universal power in the form of the Cosmic Cube.
+Hailing from Titan, Saturn’s moon, Thanos is the son of the Eternals A’lars and Sui-San.
+After falling in love with the physical embodiment of Death, Thanos finally became the murderous nihilist monster feared by the universe.
+He killed millions on Titan, but that was just the beginning.
+In order to do more, he started seeking universal power in the form of the Cosmic Cube.

-His quest for powers led to the creation of his enemy Drax the Destroyer, to a confrontation with Captain Marvel and more superheroes.
+This quest led to the creation of his enemy, Drax the Destroyer, and confrontations with Captain Marvel and other superheroes.
 But his story ended… for a time.
-His was indeed resurrected in the 1990s when Jim Starlin launched his Infinity Saga, a classic Marvel tale of epic proportions.
+He was resurrected in the 1990s, when Jim Starlin launched his Infinity Saga — a classic Marvel tale of epic proportions.
 Thanos resumed his quest to find the Infinity Gems.

-After that, Thanos became a constant menace, concocting evil plans that he always justified in a way that only make sense to him.
-Even defeated, he always comes back.
+After that, he became a constant menace, concocting evil plans that only made sense to him.
+Even when defeated, he always came back.

 Thanos during the Silver Age era